rcos/CSCI-4470-OpenSource/Labs/Lab3.md

 1. You can create a derivative of a repository by forking.
   * Read about forking [here](https://guides.github.com/activities/forking/index.html)
-  * Fork the https://github.com/octocat/Spoon-Knife repository by pressing the Fork button in the top right corner of the repository page.
+  * Fork [https://github.com/octocat/Spoon-Knife](https://github.com/octocat/Spoon-Knife) repository by pressing the Fork button in the top right corner of the repository page.

 2. Clone the fork you made using `git clone <fork url>`

 3. Add a file `myprojectprogress.md`
-  * Write about your progress with your project selection
+  * Write about your thoughts on possible projects of interest and how you would like to organize it.
+Common repository?
+Blessed repository?
+Other?
   * Push it back to your forked Github repository.

 4. Do the first four levels (Introduction Sequence) of [Learn Git Branching](http://pcottle.github.io/learnGitBranching/).